danielstern/redux-tool/README.md

 Description: Create a file `./src/selectors/taxAmountSelector.js` and updates the index of the `./src/selectors/` directory.

 ###  Changing Templates
-To change the templates, simply create a `redux-tool-config.js` file and indicate the templates there.
-See the `redux-tool-config.js` of this repository for a full example.
+To change the templates, create a `redux-tool-config.js` file and indicate the templates there.
+See the [`redux-tool-config.js`](redux-tool-config.js) of this repository for a full example.

 ```javascript
 module.exports = {